I really enjoy the convenience of instant payments that iCard gives me and I’m not saying this because I do marketing for the company.

 I keep sharing iCard with people around me.

-My handyman now gets instant P2P instead of cash.
+My handyman, who now has a Standard account, gets my instant P2P transfers instead of cash.
 My dentist is a millennial, just like me, so he was already on iCard and was happy to accept any kind of money.
 I split bills with friends through iCard.
 And I sometimes send small amounts of money to my non-expecting contacts, who are not on iCard, to just start a conversation, catch up, get opinions and see how smooth their onboarding goes.

 Enabling progress feels good.